ChartsCSS/ChartsCSS.org/src/docs/usage.md

 ## Add Data

-To make the data available for use by **Chart.css**, it should be converted to CSS properties.
+To make the data available for use by **Charts.css**, it should be converted to CSS properties.

 The same table with CSS `--size` properties: